SchmidtDSE/afscgap/README.md

 <br>

 ## Purpose
+Unofficial Python tool set for interacting with [bottom trawl surveys](https://www.fisheries.noaa.gov/alaska/commercial-fishing/alaska-groundfish-bottom-trawl-survey-data) from the [Ground Fish Assessment Program (GAP)](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program).
+It offers:

+ - Pythonic access to the official [NOAA AFSC GAP API service](https://www.fisheries.noaa.gov/foss/f?p=215%3A28).
+ - Tools for inference of the "negative" observations not provided by the API service.

-Unofficial microlibrary for interacting with the API for [bottom trawl surveys](https://www.fisheries.noaa.gov/alaska/commercial-fishing/alaska-groundfish-bottom-trawl-survey-data) from the [Ground Fish Assessment Program (GAP)](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program), a dataset produced by the [Resource Assessment and Conservation Engineering (RACE) Division](https://www.fisheries.noaa.gov/about/resource-assessment-and-conservation-engineering-division) of the [Alaska Fisheries Science Center (AFSC)](https://www.fisheries.noaa.gov/about/alaska-fisheries-science-center) as part of the National Oceanic and Atmospheric Administration's Fisheries organization ([NOAA Fisheries](https://www.fisheries.noaa.gov/)).
+Note that GAP is a dataset produced by the [Resource Assessment and Conservation Engineering (RACE) Division](https://www.fisheries.noaa.gov/about/resource-assessment-and-conservation-engineering-division) of the [Alaska Fisheries Science Center (AFSC)](https://www.fisheries.noaa.gov/about/alaska-fisheries-science-center) as part of the National Oceanic and Atmospheric Administration's Fisheries organization ([NOAA Fisheries](https://www.fisheries.noaa.gov/)).

 <br>

-### Need
+### Needs
 Scientists and developers working on ocean health have an interest in survey data from organizations like [NOAA Fisheries](https://www.fisheries.noaa.gov/).
+However,

-However, interacting with the GAP API from NOAA AFSC in Python requires understanding a complex schema, how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
+ - Using the GAP API from NOAA AFSC in Python requires a lot of work: understanding a complex schema, determining how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
+ - The official API service provides presence-only data, frustrating common types of analysis and aggregation.

 These various elements together may increase the barrier for working with these data, limiting their reach within the Python community.

 <br>

-### Goal
+### Goals
+This low-dependency tool set provides the following:

+#### API access
-This low-dependency library provides a type-annoated and documented Python interface to these data with ability to query with filters and pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).

-It adapts the [Oracle REST Data Service](https://www.oracle.com/database/technologies/appdev/rest.html) used by the agency with Python type hints for easy query and interface.
+A type-annoated and documented Python interface to the official API service with ability to query with filters and pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).
+It adapts the HTTP-based API used by the agency with Python type hints for easy query and interface.
 Furthermore, Python docstrings annotate the data structures provided by the API to help users navigate the various fields avilable, offering contextual documentation when supported by Python IDEs.
 Though not intended to be general, this project also provides an example for working with [Oracle REST Data Services (ORDS)](https://www.oracle.com/database/technologies/appdev/rest.html) APIs in Python.

+#### Abscence inference
+Tools to infer absence or "zero catch" data as required for certain analysis and aggregation using a supplemental flat file dataset provided by NOAA ([RACEBASE](https://www.fisheries.noaa.gov/inport/item/22008)).

 <br>
 <br>